 She nodded and made no move to get up from my seat.
 I suppressed a sigh as small pangs of hunger knocked at the door of my belly.

-I need to grab a bite downstairs.
+I needed to grab a bite downstairs.
 “What can I get for you?”

 She shook her head for nothing, consumed in her reading of her art.